Ripple At Yahoo Needed Stat

 People: “They are gone.
 Have they lost their fricken minds?”
 Followed by “We’re screwed.
 I better update my LinkedIn Profile as soon as I get back to my desk.”

 I am sure you’ve worked in an environment where people say one thing when the “leader” is the room and something entirely different when they are not.
 It really doesn’t matter if you work for a small company or a large company, employee unrest and dissatisfaction can make a good job really bad – real quick.
 More often than not, the leader doesn’t have a clue that such discourse exists until people start leaving, productivity declines, earnings drop off and customers start complaining.
 I should say a disengaged leader doesn’t have a clue.
-An engaged leader surely knows the seas have grown rough and the buzzards are suddenly circling, they may just not know what steps to take to fix it.
+An engaged leader surely knows the seas have grown rough and the buzzards are suddenly circling.
+As well they might not know what steps to take to fix it.

 A recent Forbes article on the reported unrest at an Yahoo executive offsite meeting shined the light on some struggles that CEO Marissa Mayer and her executive team find themselves facing.
 The company isn’t doing what everyone expected it to do.
 Employees are unhappy.
 There is mistrust, impatience and a whole lot of finger pointing and arm chair quarterbacking on what Ms. Mayer needs to do to fix it all.